How to Repair Rotted Wood in 6 Steps

 • Primer or paint (optional)

 Rotted wood is a common issue in homes, especially in areas exposed to moisture, such as windowsills and door frames.
-If left untreated, wood rot can compromise your home's structural integrity and appearance, leading to costly repairs.
+If left untreated, wood rot can spread to other wood and even other materials in your home, potentially compromising the structural integrity and appearance and leading to costly repairs.
 If you're up to the task, savvy DIY homeowners can learn how to repair rotted wood and save some money rather than hiring a professional.

 1. Inspect the Damage